averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 - targetFilter: (string) destination filter name

 **Returns:** (bool) true on success.
-It throws a `ResponseException` in case of target `key` doesn't exist or an error or failure happens.
+It throws a `ResponseException` in case of target `key` doesn't exist or an error or a failure happens.
 In case of error, the command will try to delete the target `key` before throwing the exception.